 Submission Guidelines

 Touchstone is dedicated to creating a safe platform for publication for our new writers & artists.
 Black, Indigenous, & POC, women, LGBTQIA, diversely-abled, international writers, & other underrepresented voices are cordially welcome to find a home for your work with us!

-For an example, click here to read 2021's Debut Prize in Fiction Winner: "Hollow" by Ariana Tucker _____________________________________________________________
+For an example, click here to read 2021's Debut Prize in Fiction winner: "Hollow" by Ariana Tucker ________________________________________________________________

+Submission Guidelines